trothenbacher/trothenbacher/README.md

 ### 🚀 About Me

-- 💼 Senior Fullstack Developer based in Switzerland
+- 💼 Fullstack Developer based in Switzerland
 - 🧠 10+ years of professional experience in agile teams (Scrum / SAFe)
 - ☕ Strong backend focus with **Java EE / Open Liberty**
 - 🅰️ Frontend enthusiast with **Angular**